comm644/tocdic/original/SKU.md

 #tocico

+# SKU

 <b>SKU</b> -  = (Annual T of SKU) / (TVC/unit x buffer size for SKU) x 100%
- where TVC are the truly variable costs per unit of the item. where TVC are the truly variable costs per unit of the item.
+ where TVC are the truly variable costs per unit of the item.